alic3woodstock/tclgz_loader/README.md

 To add a game, map or mod you need to edit the csv file.
 You can use LibreOffice calc for that, you just need to remember to save as CSV.
 Id and name must be unique.

 if you get this error:
-"./wget: error while loading shared libraries: libnettle.so.8: cannot open shared object file: No such file or directory" run the fallowing commands: <br />
+"./wget: error while loading shared libraries: libnettle.so.8: cannot open shared object file: No such file or directory" or similar run the fallowing commands: <br />
 <code> sudo apt install wget </code> <br />
 <code> cp /usr/bin/wget ./ </code>
 <br />